Beercow/SEPparser/README.md

 To use SEPparser, simply provide a directory or file and SEPparser will take care of the rest.
 > c:\temp\SEPparser.exe -d "C:\ProgramData\Symantec\Symantec Endpoint Protection\CurrentVersion\Data\Logs"

-Once SEPparser runs, a series for files and directories will be created in the location SEPparser was ran from.
+Once SEPparser runs, a series of files and directories will be created in the location SEPparser was ran from.
 You can designate a different folder by using the -o option.

 ![](./Images/dir.PNG)